 e) optional: allows the implicit setting of optional fields in records and sets to omit.

 The syntax for the argument of the with statement (i.e. the actual attributes) is defined as a free text string.

+DefinitionRef and FieldReference identify a definition or field respectively which is within the module, group or definition to which the with statement is associated.

+AllRef can be used to apply attributes to multiple language elements defined within the scope to which the with statement is associated.
+AllRef provides a flexible mechanism to select all language elements or all language elements of a certain kind defined in a given scope.
+Individual language elements that are not affected by an attribute can be excluded from a set of selected language elements.

 Restrictions

 In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:

 a) DefinitionRef and FieldReference shall refer to a definition or field respectively which is within the module, group or definition to which the with statement is associated.

+c) The @only attribute modifier shall be used only for encode attributes.

+d) In case multiple attributes of the same type are allowed, all of them shall be without an additional modifier (override, @local, @only) or the modifier shall be the same for all attributes.

+e) Dot notation in the FreeText part is allowed for variant attributes only.

 Examples